-count (value) \rightarrow integer - return number of occurrences of value index (value[, start[, stop]]) \rightarrow integer - return first index of value.
+count (value) $\rightarrow$ integer - return number of occurrences of value index ( $value[, start[, stop]]) \rightarrow integer - return first index of value.$ class geopyspark.SpaceTimeKey int - The row of the grid, the numbers run north to south.

-class geopyspark.SpaceTimeKey

 Represents the position of a raster within a grid.
 This grid is a 3D plane where raster positions are represented by a pair of coordinates as well as a z value that represents time.